 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 When we first brought home our Golden Retriever puppy Ellie, she had a very black nose.
-Over time and especially after her first winter her nose started to turn lighter, and now at age 3 her nose is pink, and it hasn’t changed back.
+Over time and especially after her first winter her nose started to turn lighter.
+Now at age 3, her nose is pink, and it hasn’t changed back.

 No Snow Needed For Snow Nose

 Snow nose doesn’t occur because of the snow, but it gets the name snow nose or winter nose because the nose loses its colour pigmentation when the daylight hours are shorter in the winter months.

 Some dogs noses will return to their darker colour in the summer months, but some dogs as they get older will keep their light coloured noses all year round.

 The term snow nose doesn’t just affect dogs living in cold climates, but it has also been reported to affect dogs living in warmer climates as well.